zapier/zapier-platform-cli/README-source.md

 # Build and upload complete!
 You should see it in your Zapier editor at https://zapier.com/app/editor now!
 ```

-Now that your app version is properly deployed you can log in and visit [https://zapier.com/app/editor](https://zapier.com/app/editor) to create a Zap using your app.
+Now that your app version is properly deployed you can log in and visit [https://zapier.com/app/editor](https://zapier.com/app/editor) to create a Zap using your app!

+### Next Steps

+Congrats, you've completed the tutorial!
+At this point we recommend reading up on the [Z Object](#z-object) and [Bundle Object](#bundle-object) to get a better idea of what is possible within the `perform` functions.
+You can also check out the other [example apps](#example-apps) to see how to incorporate authentication into your app and how to implement things like searches and writes.

 ## Quickstart